Running bee agents

 How to connect and configure a bee agent

-Before connecting a bee agent to a hive server, it must be registered following the steps shown in the section that explains .
+Before connecting a bee agent to a hive server, it must be registered following the steps shown in the section that explains how to register bees.

 Without the registration step the bee is not allowed to connect because it cannot authenticate with the server.